clusty/unity-matrices/Readme.md

 - If a permutation swaps only 2 axis, the operation can be expressed as a "transpose", if the transpose routine can accept 2 extra strides.
 Memory is not contiguous

 *Question 5*
 - I need to refactor the question 1 utility function to accept the 2 extra strides.
+Current solution swaps, but the code is not common with Q1
 Did not finish !!!